-The course will consist of a multi-day in-person part at Alanus College in Alfter, Germany and three optional 90 minute online sessions via zoom always Fridays at 9:30 am EST/ 3:30 pm CET, which can be booked independently as well:
+The course will consist of a multi-day in-person part at Alanus College in Alfter, Germany and three optional 120 minute Dharma Art online Module 1 sessions via zoom always Fridays at 9:30 am EST/ 3:30 pm CET, which can be booked independently as well:

 invites us to explore our sense perceptions — experiencing the world without preconceptions and conventional interpretations.
 We invoke fresh connections with our phenomenal world.